Notre-Dame de Paris bombing attempt: Arrests

 "Information we were able to get from our intelligence services allowed us to act before it was too late," said President François Hollande.
-Inès Madani, accused of leading the bomb attempt, posed as a man under the name "Abu Omar" on social media to recruit jihadis to join her in attacking Notre Dame, and successfully recruited Ornella Gilligmann, a mother of three.
+Inès Madani, accused of leading the bomb attempt, posed as a man under the name "Abu Souleyman" on social media to recruit jihadis to join her in attacking Notre Dame, and successfully recruited Ornella Gilligmann, a mother of three.
 According to Gilligmann, she then stopped hearing from "Abu Omar", but was contacted by Madani.

 Police also arrested Amel Sakaou, 39, and Sarah Hervouët, 23.
 All three women were armed with knives.
 During the arrest, Hervouët, who was "completely veiled", stabbed a policeman.
 Hervouët converted to Islam a few months before traveling towards Syria in 2015, and was betrothed to Adel Kermiche, one of the terrorists of the Normandy church attack.
 One of the arrested women was alleged to have had a letter professing allegiance to the Islamic State.
 Two men said to be connected with ISIL propagandist Rachid Kassim were also arrested in connection with the plot.